section-engineering-education/engineering-education/content/articles/android-JNI-C++-dijkstra/index.md

 > The environment's attributes and methods are accessed using the arrow( -> ) operator.

-The `NewStringUTF()` creates a string based on UTF-8 characters from a C++ string passed to it as an argument.
+The `NewStringUTF()` creates a string based on UTF-8 characters from a C++ string passed as an argument.

 In the Kotlin file, we load the C++ file using this code.